metrico/influxdb3-community/README.md

 ```

-To enable persisten catalog using postgres, use the following:
+The demo catalog uses *sqlite* by default.
+To enable persistent catalog using *postgres*, use the following:

 ```
       - INFLUXDB_IOX_CATALOG_DSN=postgres://postgres@localhost:5432/postgres
 ```

+The demo stores to filesystem.
 To enable S3/R2/Minio object storage use the following parameters:

 ```
       - INFLUXDB_IOX_OBJECT_STORE=s3